 The strategy of Pearl and Sprouse (2013a,b, 2015) shares the intuition with Subjacency that there's a local structural anomaly when syntactic islands occur.
 However, instead of characterizing this anomaly with bounding nodes, Pearl & Sprouse suggested that it could be described as a low probability region with respect to the phrase structure nodes that characterize the syntactic path of wh-dependency.
 The learner recognizes this low probability region via low probability syntactic trigrams.
 There was no need for the learner to know about a hard constraint prohibiting the crossing of two bounding nodes, and in fact no need for the learner to identify bounding nodes at all.
 Instead, children would need to identify the phrase structure nodes containing the wh-dependency and break that syntactic path into syntactic trigrams - certainly no trivial matter and perhaps requiring innate, linguistic knowledge as well.
-Importantly however, the knowledge of syntactic trigrams and how to use them doesn't seem to be as specific to learning islands as the knowledge about bounding nodes and how to use them.
+Importantly however, the knowledge of syntactic trigrams and how to use them.
 Syntactic trigrams may be useful for other syntactic phenomena, and probabilistic learning is useful for both linguistic and non-linguistic phenomena.